 Recently, they’ve come out with the Halo Bassinest Portable Stand.
 This is an awesome accessory for the Halo Bassinest.
 You can easily remove the bed portion of the Bassinest and move it to the portable stand.
 I see this as being very useful during the day.
 At night baby can sleep in the Bassinest stand next to mom’s bed, and during the day baby can nap or rest somewhere else in the house with the portable stand.

 UPPAbaby Bassinet: If you get the UB Vista stroller, you can use the bassinet that comes with the stroller for your newborn sleep space.
 You just need to buy a separate bassinet stand.
 There are no bells and whistles, and you can’t see through the sides like many other bassinets, but it’s definitely a cost and space saver if you already have the Vista stroller.

-babyletto Bowery Bassinet: Possibly the most aesthetically pleasing of these newborn bassinets!
+babyletto Bowery Bassinet: A very aesthetically pleasing newborn bassinet!
 It’s another one that doesn’t have any extra bells and whistles, but it looks nice and does the job.
 It can be converted to a toy box when you no longer need it as a sleep spot.